Go to Home Page Diana, Goddess of the Hunt — for Ancestors!

 The offer is to subsidize only one descendant, so the early bird get the subsidy.

-4. Your project admin is offering to chip in $50 towards the testing of a patrilineal descendant of
+4. Your project admin is offering to subsidize the full cost of a 67-marker test for a patrilineal descendant of

 Josiah CARRICO (1769-1820s) of Green Co., IN